 Laxogenin is one of many plant-based steroids that help to promote growth in plants.
 It comes from the stems of Asian plants such as Smilax sieboldii, Allium schoenoprasum, Allium chinense, and Solanum unguiculatum, but only in very small amounts.
 As dietary supplements, laxogenin and its so-called derivative, 5-alpha-hydroxy-laxogenin, are promoted as “natural anabolics” (alternatives to anabolic steroids) for those who want to gain muscle mass while keeping body fat low.
 They appear on dietary supplement labels and websites with claims of increased lean muscle growth, strength, and vitality.

-Laxogenin and 5-alpha-hydroxy-laxogenin have not been approved by FDA for any use, and 5-alpha-hydroxy-laxogenin is on the FDA Advisory List because it does not appear to be a lawful dietary supplement ingredient.
+Laxogenin and 5-alpha-hydroxy-laxogenin have not been approved by FDA for any use, and 5-alpha-hydroxy-laxogenin is on the DoD Prohibited Dietary Supplement Ingredients list.
 The safety of products containing either ingredient is unknown.

 Laxogenin was first identified in the 1960s as a member of a group of plant-based steroids known as brassinosteroids.
 5-alpha-hydroxy-laxogenin is sometimes marketed as a “scientific name” or “derivative” of laxogenin, but no reports have demonstrated its natural occurrence.
 Instead, it is described as synthetic and derived from diosgenin, a plant-based raw material used in the pharmaceutical industry to prepare synthetic steroidal drugs.